awsdocs/amazon-connect-admin-guide/doc_source/troubleshooting.md

 ## Useful Troubleshooting Tools and Information<a name="tools-and-info"></a>

 The following tools and information can be helpful with troubleshooting issues with Amazon Connect\.
-+ **Instance ARN**—Provide your instance ARN when you contact AWS support so that they can see the activity in your Amazon Connect instance\.
++ **Instance ARN**—Provide your instance ARN \(Amazon Resource Name\) when you contact AWS support so that they can see the activity in your Amazon Connect instance\.
 You can find the ARN for your instance on the Overview page that you access by choosing the alias of the instance from the Amazon Connect console\.
 + **Call recordings**—are very useful, not only to illustrate and determine reported behavior, but also to rule out audio issues from the agent's side\.
 Recordings in Amazon Connect are done at the instance side of the interaction, before the audio traverses the agent connection\.
 This allows you to determine if the audio issue was isolated to the agent's side of the interaction or if it existed in the audio received by the agent\.
 You can find call recordings associated with a contact in the Contact Search report\.
-+ **Contact IDs from the CTR**—Provide when you contact AWS support\.
++ **Contact IDs from the Contact Trace Record** \(CTR\)—Provide when you contact AWS support\.
 + **Agent desktop performance/process logs**—can help rule out local resource/network contention\.
-+ **Contact Control Panel logs**—to track agent actions and timing\.
++ **Contact Control Panel \(CCP\) logs**—to track agent actions and timing\.
 To download CCP logs, choose the settings cogwheel in the CCP, and then choose **Download logs**\.
 The logs are saved to your browser's default download directory\.
 + **Network utilization logging/monitoring**—specifically for latency and dropped packets on the same network segment as your agents\.
 + **Private WAN/LAN network diagram**—outlining connection paths to the edge router to AWS to explain network traversal\.
 + **Firewall allow list access**—to verify that IP/port ranges are added to the allow list \(also known as whitelist\) as described in [Set up your network](ccp-networking.md)\.